Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet

-Figure~\ref{Fig4}(a) shows the adiabatic MCE data of CdCr$_{2}$O$_{4}$ during the field-up sweep for $H \parallel [111]$, measured at various initial temperatures.
+Figure~\ref{Fig4}(c) shows the adiabatic MCE data of CdCr$_{2}$O$_{4}$ during the field-up sweep for $H \parallel [111]$, measured at various initial temperatures.
 Below $T_{\rm N}$, the $T(H)$ curve exhibits a dip at $H_{\rm c1}$, indicating the increase in magnetic entropy.
-Upon entering the 1/2-plateau phase, the $T(H)$ curves exhibit a dome-like structure with a maximum near $\mu_{0}H_{\rm top} \approx 50$~T, where $T(H)$ increases by up to 5~K. These MCE data suggest that the sign change in ${\partial M}/{\partial T}$ from negative to positive occurs at a magnetic field higher than the midpoint of the 1/2-plateau phase, i.e., $\mu_{0}H_{\rm top} > \mu_{0}(H_{\rm c1} + H_{\rm c2})/2 \approx 43$~T \cite{comment}.
-This trend is consistent with the experimental magnetization curves \cite{2005_Ued}, and is also reproduced by the BP model, as shown in Fig.~10 in Ref.~\cite{2010_Sha}.
-As shown in the inset of Fig.~\ref{Fig4}(a), the upper phase boundary at $H_{\rm c2}$ is also visible as a kink in the $T(H)$ curve, beyond which sample cooling persists in the higher field region, at least up to 65~T.
+Upon entering the 1/2-plateau phase, the $T(H)$ curves develop a domelike structure with a maximum near $\mu_{0}H_{\rm top} \approx 50$~T, where $T(H)$ increases by up to 5~K. The upper phase boundary at $H_{\rm c2}$ is also visible as a kink in the $T(H)$ curve [inset of Fig.~\ref{Fig4}(c)], beyond which sample cooling persists in the higher field region, at least up to 65~T. These MCE data suggest that the sign change in ${\partial M}/{\partial T}$ from negative to positive occurs at a magnetic field higher than the midpoint of the 1/2-plateau phase, i.e., $\mu_{0}H_{\rm top} > \mu_{0}(H_{\rm c1} + H_{\rm c2})/2 \approx 43$~T \cite{comment2}.
+This trend is consistent with the experimental magnetization curves \cite{2005_Ued}, and is also reproduced by our extended SLC model (see Fig.~S4 in the SM \cite{Supple}).
+The comparison with these MCE results demonstrates that our extended SLC model consistently captures all the thermodynamic properties in the 1/2-plateau phase of CdCr$_{2}$O$_{4}$.